chingu-x/guides-faq/README.md

 		What happens if a teammate or team is not responsive / lost the momentum?
 		What happens if I have a conflict with my team?
 		What happens if I want to transfer teams?

+	How to unlock the community
+		What benefits come with a Voyage?
+		How to ask for code help
+		How to ask for other types of help

 ----------